alishermutalov/insta_clone/README.md

 - Post creation, update, and deletion
 - Commenting on posts
 - Liking posts and comments
+- Search for posts and users by username, caption, or full name
 - Swagger and Redoc API documentation

 ## Project Structure